Deadline: March 1

 Instructions: Complete 15 activities.

 - Students: When you’ve completed the activities, share them with your adviser.
-If you’re using STEMPremier, include these items in your online profile:
+Include these items on your STEM Premier online profile:

 - Upload six activities/projects of your choice that your worked on for the Gold Level

 - Advisers: Fill out this form once you’ve verified students have completed the Gold Level.